JasonEtco/jasonet.co/src/pages/posts/probot-app-or-github-action.md

 ---
 title: Probot App or GitHub Action?
 date: '2019-01-20'
-spoiler: Should your next automation tool be built in GitHub Actions, or as a separate services with Probot?
+spoiler: Should your next automation tool be built in GitHub Actions, or as a separate service with Probot?
 ---

 **Spoiler: it depends.**